bogdanpolak/dataset-generator/README.md

 ## Overview

-DataSet Generator is a component that uses any dataset and creates Delphi code.
-This code is a function which creating and populating in-memory dataset using structure and data of provided dataset.
+DataSet Generator is a component that generates a Delphi code using any dataset provided as an input parameter.
+Component output is a function which creates and populates in-memory dataset according to structure and content of the provided dataset.
 The main reason for building this component was ability to generate quickly fake datasets for unit testing purposes.

 ## Generator usage